How will I know if PEBC received my application?

 If I fail an examination, when will I receive my feedback report?

-Unsuccessful candidates will receive a feedback report with information about their performance on the exam.
+Unsuccessful Qualifying Examination (pharmacists or pharmacy technicians) candidates will receive a feedback report with information about their performance on the exam.
 These reports will be emailed to candidates within approximately eight weeks following the release of exam results.
-Feedback reports are not available for candidates who have passed the exam.
-Please contact firstname.lastname@example.org if you have not been emailed your feedback report within eight weeks following the release of the exam results.
+Feedback reports are not available for candidates who have passed the Qualifying exam.
+Please contact email@example.com if you have not been emailed your feedback report within eight weeks following the release of the exam results.

 I would like clarification of my feedback report.
 How do I arrange this?